 Interestingly, Magikarp and Gyarados are based on a Chinese myth of a koi carp that was determined to swim up a waterfall.
 Eventually, after lots of hard work, the koi reached the top of the waterfall, and the gods praised its determination and turned it into a golden dragon, a symbol of power and strength.
 Gyarados also gave many trainers their very first shiny Pokémon after the red Gyarados appeared in the Lake of Rage in Pokémon Gold and Silver, so it’s still a shiny I love and treasure to this day.

 “Pikachu, Pikachu, Pikachu!”
 The crowds cheer, holding up Pikachu signs, banners, dolls, wearing t-shirts with its face, and somewhere trading one of the million different cards featuring the electric yellow mouse.
 But somewhere, silently in the background, is a Raichu looking on in horror, stunned at the adoration the INFERIOR rodent is getting, when Raichu is not only more powerful, better designed, but also related.
-Imagine you had a little wimp for a younger brother, a real rat, just a stinky little nuisance, and somehow even though you’re doing better and had gone to university, your parents still only sang your brother’s praises to all their friends.
+Imagine you had a little wimp for a younger brother, a real rat, just a stinky little nuisance, and somehow even though you’re nicer to your mum and always make the tea, your parents still only sang your brother’s praises to all their friends.